VTubersTV/spec/documents/1-governance.md

 ### Owners

-- **Owners**: The project is led by the founders (you and your co-owner), who have the final say on all decisions.
+- **Owners**: The project is led by the founders (Lexi and Lmay), who have the final say on all decisions.
 - Responsible for setting the vision, making strategic and technical decisions, approving features, and resolving disputes.
 - May delegate responsibilities to trusted maintainers or contributors but retain ultimate authority.